archanamehta/UpdateDataBricksDeltaTablesViaEventGrid/README.md

 Select the Create a resource button found on the upper left corner of the Azure portal, then select Compute > Function App.
 In the Create page of the Function App, make sure to select .NET Core for the runtime stack, and make sure to configure an Application Insights instance.

+In the New Function pane, name the function UpsertOrder, and then click the Create button.
+Replace the contents of the code file with this code, and then click the Save button:

+using "Microsoft.Azure.EventGrid"
+using "Newtonsoft.Json"
+using Microsoft.Azure.EventGrid.Models;
+using Newtonsoft.Json;
+using Newtonsoft.Json.Linq;

+private static HttpClient httpClient = new HttpClient();

+public static async Task Run(EventGridEvent eventGridEvent, ILogger log) {
+    log.LogInformation("Event Subject: " + eventGridEvent.Subject);
+    log.LogInformation("Event Topic: " + eventGridEvent.Topic);
+    log.LogInformation("Event Type: " + eventGridEvent.EventType);
+    log.LogInformation(eventGridEvent.Data.ToString());

+    if (eventGridEvent.EventType == "Microsoft.Storage.BlobCreated" | | eventGridEvent.EventType == "Microsoft.Storage.FileRenamed") {
+        var fileData = ((JObject)(eventGridEvent.Data)).ToObject<StorageBlobCreatedEventData>();
+        if (fileData.Api == "FlushWithClose") {
+            log.LogInformation("Triggering Databricks Job for file: " + fileData.Url);
+            var fileUrl = new Uri(fileData.Url);
+            var httpRequestMessage = new HttpRequestMessage {
+                Method = HttpMethod.Post,
+                RequestUri = new Uri(String.Format("https://{0}/api/2.0/jobs/run-now", System.Environment.GetEnvironmentVariable("DBX_INSTANCE", EnvironmentVariableTarget.Process))),
+                Headers = {
+                    { System.Net.HttpRequestHeader.Authorization.ToString(), "Bearer " +  System.Environment.GetEnvironmentVariable ("DBX_PAT", EnvironmentVariableTarget.Process)},
+                    { System.Net.HttpRequestHeader.ContentType.ToString (), "application/json" }
+                },
+                Content = new StringContent(JsonConvert.SerializeObject(new {
+                    job_id = System.Environment.GetEnvironmentVariable ("DBX_JOB_ID", EnvironmentVariableTarget.Process) ,
+                    notebook_params = new {
+                        source_file = String.Join("", fileUrl.Segments.Skip(2))
+                    }
+                }))
+             };
+            var response = await httpClient.SendAsync(httpRequestMessage);
+            response.EnsureSuccessStatusCode();
+        }
+    }
+}
+This code parses information about the storage event that was raised, and then creates a request message with url of the file that triggered the event.
+As part of the message, the function passes a value to the source_file widget that you created earlier. the function code sends the message to the Databricks Job and uses the token that you obtained earlier as authentication.

 In the Overview page of the Function App, click Configuration.
 In our case the Application setting is as follows
 DBX_INSTANCE: <Azure Databricks Name> ie:adb-410949980884417.17.azuredatabricks.net
 DBX_PAT: <This is the Value we saved from Azure DataBricks User Setting above>